 Pema Chodron writes "The process of stabilizing the mind makes you more aware of traits in yourself that you don’t like, whether it’s anger, jealousy, or a need to control.
 For many, your impulse is to turn away from these feelings and habits or try to shut them down or change them.
 But there is a way to stop this cycle of suffering.
 True freedom lies in becoming intimate with and befriending all parts of ourselves, especially those we find most difficult. "

-You learn to focus your mind.
-And improve your memory.
+Focus your mind.
 It is annoying when your mind strays off what you are doing and you are pulled in many directions.
-Mindfulness increases your innate ability to focus and think more clearly.
+Mindfulness increases your innate ability to focus.